mingwpy/mingwpy/README.md

 build systems doesn't like paths with spaces or other special characters it is recommended to avoid such paths.
 To use the toolchain it is necessary to find the executables in the `bin` folder.
 This can be achieved with extending the `PATH` environment variable

-### Using new toolchain with CPython

-To use the toolchain for CPython please perform the step described in [readme_specs.md](https://github.com/mingwpy/mingwpy/blob/master/specs/readme_specs.md).